allpremium/tupay/README.md

 Your API keys carry many privileges, so be sure to keep them secure!
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 Authentication to the API is performed via HTTP Basic Auth.
-Your API Key is your password.
+Your Account Id is your username & API Key is your password.
 Provide a base64 encoded username:password as the basic auth value.

 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.